whoward/docs/markdown/reference/test-configuration.md

   index: 1
 }

-In Sauce, we refer to an individual run of a single Selenium test as a **job**.
-For example, if your test suite contains 100 Selenium tests, and you run the whole suite 3 times, Sauce will keep records of 300 jobs, one for each browser session.
-The following are additional settings you can use to annotate your jobs and configure Sauce on a per-job basis.
-This is done differently depending on the Selenium version you are using: [Selenium 1][1] or [Selenium 2][2] or with our [alternative job annotation methods][3].

-Here you can find configurations for:
+When running Selenium tests on Sauce Labs, there is additional configuration you can add to your tests to annotate jobs, collect more data, improve performance, set timeouts, etc.

+This configuration is done differently depending on the Selenium major version you are using.
+Check out how to configure these properties in [Selenium 2][2] or [Selenium 1][1] below.

+### Selenium 2 tests: Desired Capabilities

+In Selenium 2 tests, Sauce specific settings are provided using the Desired Capabilities object that Remote Webdriver libraries provide.
+Basically any key-value pair specified in this documentation can be set through this hash-like object.

+Find more about RemoteDriver and the Desired Capabilities object in [Selenium's RemoteDriver wiki][5].

 ### Selenium 1 tests: The JSON Configuration